The Slayer (film)

-The Slayer (also known as Nightmare Island) is a 1982 American independent horror film directed by J. S. Cardone.
+The Slayer (also known as Nightmare Island) is a 1982 American independent supernatural horror film directed by J. S. Cardone.
 Set on a small island near the Atlantic coast, the plot concerns two couples who upon visiting the island get trapped there due to an oncoming hurricane.
 As one of the women knows from her plaguing nightmares that the island is dangerous, over the next three days they begin to be killed by something unseen.
 The film is notable for gaining notoriety and being classified in the United Kingdom as a "video nasty" in the 1980s.

 Plot

-Kay is an abstract visual artist who has been plagued since childhood by a series of disturbing dreams.
-The intensity and frequency of the dreams have fluctuated over the course of her life, as has their content; some of her dreams are simply of glimpses of desolate locations that leave her feeling dread upon awakening, while others feature the gruesome deaths of her friends and loved ones at the hands of a supernatural force.
+Kay is an abstract visual artist plagued since childhood by disturbing dreams.
+The intensity and frequency of the dreams have fluctuated throughout her life, as has their content; some of her dreams are simply glimpses of desolate locations that leave her feeling dread upon awakening, while others feature the gruesome deaths of her friends and loved ones at the hands of a supernatural force.
 Recently, her dreams have become more frequent and disturbing than ever, resulting in a shift in the quality of her work.
-Afraid that the dreams are aggravated by stress and depression, and fearful that her newfound success may be slipping away, Kay's family and friends plan a vacation for her to a small island off the coast of Georgia.
-Accompanying Kay are her husband David; Kay's brother Eric, who introduced her to David; and Eric's wife Brooke.
+Afraid that the dreams are aggravated by stress and depression and fearful that her newfound success may be slipping away, Kay's family and friends plan a vacation for her to a small island off the coast of Georgia.
+Accompanying Kay are her husband, David; Kay's brother, Eric, who introduced her to David; and Eric's wife, Brooke.

 As the couples' plane prepares to land, their pilot, Marsh, informs them that he's just received notification that an Atlantic hurricane has shifted course towards the island.
-Marsh hurriedly drops the couple off, telling them that he has to leave the island before he's stranded there.
-The couples discover that, against expectations, the island is deserted, and populated largely by derelict buildings and the ruins of a once-thriving resort town.
-Kay informs the rest of the quartet that the island is the place she has been dreaming about since childhood, and that they are all in danger if they stay.
+Marsh hurriedly drops the couple off, telling them he must leave the island before he's stranded there.
+The couples discover that, against expectations, the island is deserted and mainly populated by derelict buildings and the ruins of a once-thriving resort town.
+Kay informs the rest of the quartet that the island is the place she has been dreaming about since childhood and that they are all in danger if they stay.
 Unable to leave due to the hurricane, the others try to assuage her fears.